Sedum Rock N' Grow 'Pure Joy' Description

 In late summer hundreds of pink flowers appear on short, stocky cut-out detailed stems.
 Blooms start a soft pink and gradually darken as the season wanes providing interest for the fall garden.

 With almost rubber-like foliage, Pure Joy remains durable even under extreme heat and humidity, thriving in poor soil and drought.
-This dependable perennial is long lived attracting butterflies, bees, and birds.
+This dependable perennial attracts butterflies, bees, and birds.

 Ideal as an edging in front of the border or line it along a sidewalk.
 It's perfect in an area that the hoses don't reach as it needs little water and it takes up little space.

 Special Features: Attracts butterflies, Cold Hardy, Deer Resistant, Drought Tolerant, Easy Care, Foliage Interest, Heat Tolerant, Winter Interest